Is the low FODMAP diet for you? This article provides a checklist for you to begin shaping your gut healing journey.

 As far as celiac disease is concerned, it is estimated that about 20% to 25% of those diagnosed with celiac disease and who are following a gluten-free diet still experience debilitating symptoms.
 This could mean that there is concurrent IBS, which might be addressed by the low FODMAP diet.

 The diagnosis and treatment of SIBO is an evolving science.
 In brief, if there is an overgrowth of bacteria in the small intestinal, IBS-like symptoms can result.
 Antibiotic treatment is currently typically recommended but a low FODMAP diet might prohibit a relapse after the course of medication.
 Right now the evidence is mostly anecdotal.
-Consult with your doctor and/or registered dietitian to see if a low FODMAP diet might be worth trying.
-If it is, then we are here at FODMAP Everyday to help you.
+Consult with your doctor and/or Registered Dietitian (RD) to see if a low FODMAP diet might be worth trying.
+If it is, then we are here at FODMAP Everyday® to help you.

 GERD is widespread.
 Not everyone who has GERD has IBS but many of those with IBS also have GERD.
 There isn’t conclusive evidence why a low FODMAP diet might help GERD symptoms but many of those with GERD who have tried a low FODMAP diet have reported fewer symptoms.
 It might be that smaller portions of food or generally healthier food choices reduce acid reflux or maybe because there is less bloating there is also less upward pressure on the diaphragm.
 In any event, the low FODMAP diet might be worth discussing with your doctor as a possible approach to symptomatic relief.